 Can I Take My Dog To A Dog Park?

-Dog parks are great because they provide socialization and exercise for dogs.
+Going to dog park with your pooch is great because they need socialization and exercise.
 This is especially important for those of us living in an apartment or under the rules of a Home Owners Association.
 Being allowed some freedom to run is an important part of a dog’s well-being.

 7 Steps To Reduce Risk at a Dog Park